rameekarthikeyan/GowerSimilarity/README.md

 # GowerSimilarity
-This repository contains R code for generating Gower Similarity
+This repository contains R code for generating Gower Similarity matrix for data sets of mixed data type variables.